A COLLECTIVE BARGAINING AGREEMENT BETWEEN

 Employees may contribute accrued vacation leave to benefit another employee suffering from catastrophic illness.
 Vacation leave shall be donated in no less than one (1) hour increments.
 The contributing employee must identify the specific amount of time donated and the name of the recipient of the donated vacation leave on forms provided by the Employer for this purpose.
 Vacation leave donated to another employee pursuant to this provision shall be irrevocably credited to the recipient's sick leave account.

-The Employer shall provide nine (9) scheduled and two (2) unscheduled paid holidays as set forth below:
+For employees with other than Monday through Friday work schedules, the Employer shall provide nine (9) and two (2) unscheduled paid holidays as set forth below:

 Dr. Martin Luther King, Jr.'s Day (3rd Monday in January)